moorhen-coot/Moorhen/README.md

 `git pull`
 `./emsdk install latest`
 `./emsdk activate latest`
-(Moorhen is known to build successfully with emscripten version 4.0.4, the 25th February 2025 release.)
+(Moorhen is known to build successfully with emscripten version 4.0.7, the 15th April 2025 release.)

 2. Each time you want to use emscripten:
 `source ./emsdk_env.sh`